 When the PPI was formed Miles City was at a CRS Class 9, which gave residents and business up to a 5% discount on their premiums.

-The City chose to develop a PPI to help achieve a lower Class rating and higher discounts to flood insurance premiums through coordinated outreach efforts by city personal, elected officials, and stakeholders within the community.
+Through multiple activities and hard work by the PPI Committee and Floodplain Administrator the City is currently at a Class 8, which now gives residents and business within Miles City a 10% discount.
+The City chose to develop a PPI to help achieve a lower-class rating and higher discounts to flood insurance premiums through coordinated outreach efforts by city personal, elected officials, and stakeholders within the community.
 The PPI was adopted by Council September 10, 2013 by Resolution 3635.